 Beautiful Europe Locations

-Paint Europe plein air painting trips with award-winning artists & instructors Catherine Hearding and Richard Scott, are designed for painters of all levels... seasoned artists to beginning painters... to have a wonderful holiday of having fun and painting in beautiful Europe locations.
+Paint Europe plein air painting trips with national award-winning artists & instructors -- Susan Abbott, Scott Hamill, Catherine Hearding, Lori McNee, Cynthia Rosen, Richard Scott and Nancy Tankersley -- are designed for painters of all levels... seasoned artists to beginning painters... to have a wonderful holiday of having fun and painting in beautiful Europe locations.

-You will capture the European landscape in your own unique style in oil or watercolor... and bring home a drawing journal filled with treasured memories of your creative adventure.
+You will capture the beauty of European landscapes in your own unique style in oil or watercolor... and bring home your paintings along with many treasured memories of your creative adventure.

 You don’t have to be a painter to come... and if you have always wanted to try painting this is the perfect time and place to start and learn.

 The small number of participants provides an intimate setting for painting.
-There are daily painting sessions, individual one-on-one instruction, and demonstrations with Catherine and Richard to improve your skills and expand your art experience.
+There are daily painting sessions, individual one-on-one instruction, and demonstrations by the instructors to improve your skills and expand your art experience.
 After each session we will have a group review to share with each other.

 Many trips include local-cuisine cooking classes and wine tasting sessions with regional experts, a welcome reception, cocktail hour soirees, a gala farewell dinner, and time for relaxation and shopping.

-Before breakfast each day an optional group leisure walk is offered for guests wanting some morning exercise to start their vacation day.
+An optional group leisure walk is offered before breakfast for guests wanting some morning exercise to start their vacation day.

-Guests stay in charming boutique and premiere signature/luxury hotels.
+Guests stay in charming boutique and premiere/luxury hotels.
 Breakfasts are included.
 Guests can choose to explore on their own local bistros or go to Michelin star gourmet restaurants for lunch or dinner... yet everyone is invited to join group meals at specially selected local-cuisine restaurants.

-Small group trips limited to just 15 persons.
-Recommend to sign up early!
+All are small group trips limited to 15 artists.
+Recommend signing up early!